ad1992/fuzzify/README.md

 ### `includeScore`

-Determines whether score should be added in the result.
-The score of `1` means exact match, however score of `0` means no match and those options are removed from the result.
+Determines whether a score should be added in the result.
+A score of `1` means an exact match, however a score of `0` means no match and those options are removed from the result.
-If you want to get all the options in the result, please open an [issue](https://github.com/ad1992/fuzzy) and lets discuss.
+If you want to get all the options in the result, please open an [issue](https://github.com/ad1992/fuzzy/issues) and let's discuss.

 ## Live Demo